 Built on a height, it offered us sweeping views of the forest of Western Ghats and towns below.
 Female staff dressed in traditional South Indian Saree greeted us and led us to the restaurant for breakfast and coffee.
 It is a coffee paradise after all.

 THE ULTRA LUXURIOUS ROOMS OF JAVA RAIN RESORT, CHIKMAGALUR:

 The sheer size of the room strikes you the moment you enter it.
 Each room is appointed with comfortable beds, lampshades, writing tables, wardrobes, fruit basket etc. The dark furniture blended with the pastel colored theme of the room, making it cozy and comforting.
 The large LED TV screen remained unused by me, as usual.

 Huge glass windows substitute the two walls of the rooms.
 Sheer translucent curtains and opaque ones allowed me to use them as per my mood, whims and fancies.
 The huge glass panels offered nice views of garden, so I mostly pulled the curtains to one side.
 The good part was that my friend’s room which was adjacent to mine had a connecting door.
 So we could knock and chit-chat when not snoring in the bed.

 During the night, the different lampshades in the room allowed me to enjoy different light settings.
 There was a roof window on a corner of room near washroom which allowed sun light to pass without compromising on the privacy.

 Each room had a private lawn and an amazing sit out patio.
 It was a perfect place to relax or chit chat.
-Me and Johann would often gang up here for conversations and tea.
+Me and my friend would often gang up here for conversations and tea.

 They had 3 categories of rooms, named after coffee, viz.